 In payment for being able to dock and take on supplies, the captains of the vessels would give the island plants from their native lands.

-And because of its climate, exotic plants can grow quite happily – and there’s nowhere better to see this for yourself than at the ever-popular Botanical Gardens.
+And because of its climate, exotic plants can grow quite happily – and there’s nowhere better to see this for yourself than at Madeira's ever-popular Botanical Gardens.

-Madeira boasts the most spectacular fireworks display for New Year’s Eve – every year you’ll find at least eight or nine cruise ships docked in Funchal harbour to watch.
+If you choose to go on holiday to Madeira for New Year's Eve. you'll experience the most spectacular fireworks display – every year you’ll find at least eight or nine cruise ships docked in Funchal harbour to watch.

 Every possible surface has fireworks placed ready, and when the music starts playing, the fireworks start – it’s an unforgettable display.